SHREC 2021: Retrieval and classification of protein surfaces equipped with physical and chemical properties: Description of methods

 \subsubsection{Adopted descriptors and overall strategy}

 The proposed approach is based on the estimation of simple surface- and volume-based shape descriptors, and on their joining with the local surface properties.
-The members of group P1 have shown in a previous contest \cite{gravel20} that simple joint (2D) histograms of min/max curvatures (JHC) are extremely effective in characterizing patterns of elements with approximate spherical symmetry and variable size.
-On the other hand, in a past contest on protein retrieval \cite{shrec2019}, they used a volumetric descriptor called the Histograms of Area Projection Transform (HAPT) \cite{giachetti2012radial} to characterize radial symmetries at different scales providing good results.
+In a previous contest \cite{gravel20}, it has been shown that simple joint (2D) histograms of min/max curvatures (JHC) are extremely effective in characterizing patterns of elements with approximate spherical symmetry and variable size.
+On the other hand, in a past contest on protein retrieval \cite{shrec2019}, we used a volumetric descriptor called the Histograms of Area Projection Transform (HAPT) \cite{giachetti2012radial} to characterize radial symmetries at different scales providing good results.

-Group P1 tested both descriptors and their combination to evaluate the similarity of the shapes included in the test dataset.
-Furthermore, having the local information on the physicochemical properties, they can improve the characterization creating joint (3D) histograms counting elements with selected properties in a space characterized by 2 curvature axes and a ``property'' dimension.
-Finally, having a labelled dataset, the group P1 evaluated the possibility of applying to the descriptor a trained dimensionality reduction based on Linear Discriminant Analysis, e.g., projecting the high-dimensional joint histogram descriptors onto a lower dimensional space maximizing the separation of the training set classes.
+In method P1, we tested both descriptors and their combination to evaluate the similarity of the shapes included in the test dataset.
+Furthermore, having the local information on the physicochemical properties, we can improve the characterization creating joint (3D) histograms counting elements with selected properties in a space characterized by 2 curvature axes and a ``property'' dimension.
+Finally, having a labelled dataset, we evaluated the possibility of applying to the descriptor a trained dimensionality reduction based on Linear Discriminant Analysis, e.g., projecting the high-dimensional joint histogram descriptors onto a lower dimensional space maximizing the separation of the training set classes.

-A visual description of the pipeline adopted by group P1 is depicted in Figure \ref{fig:P1}.
+A visual description of the pipeline adopted in method P1 is depicted in Figure \ref{fig:P1}.